blasterman/blasterman.github.io/_posts/projects/2022-4-14-keylogger.md

 categories: Projects
 ---

-The keylogger.
+The *keylogger*.
 The big, bad, sinister program responsible for stealing all your login credentials and, subsequently, your information.
 Many criminals or those with criminal intent will sometimes call upon the use of a program such as this in a bid to gain access to a network or computer system.
 For the uninitied, the task of creating and deploying a keylogger may seem like a complicated task but, in reality, it's actually quite simple to get one up and running.

 Before we begin, I must give credit to **CyberFault** who made the [YouTube video](https://www.youtube.com/watch?v=QuH_9OGrVt4) in which I discovered this idea for a project from and **Himanshu Tyagi**, who authored [the initial post referenced in CyberFault's video](https://www.codeitbro.com/how-to-create-keylogger-in-python/).